vikrantgit97/MysqlWokebenchEditorDarkTheme/README.md

 # How To use MySQL Workbench DarkTheme ?

-* Backup file code_editor.xml in your operating system from the below destination According to the operating system
+* Backup file code_editor.xml in your machine from the below destination According to the operating system

 ````